-- To receive, consider and adopt the Audited Financial Statements of the Company for the Financial Year Ended 31st March, 2020, together with the Reports of the Board of Directors and Auditors thereon. - To appoint a Director in place of Mrs. Alpa Shah (DIN: 00573190), who retires by rotation and being eligible, offers herself for re-appointment.
+- 1. To receive, consider and adopt the Audited Financial Statements of the Company for the Financial Year Ended 31st March, 2021, together with the Reports of the Board of Directors and Auditors thereon. - 2.
+To appoint a Director in place of Mr. Apoorva Shah (DIN: 00573184), who retires by rotation and being eligible, offers himself for re-appointment.